syrkis/miiii/paper/main.typ

 == Tasks

 Stated plainly: the task predicts the remainder when dividing a two-digit base-$p$ number by each prime factor $q$ less than $p$.
-The set of prime factors we construct tasks for is thus $F = {f in PP : f < p}$
+The set of prime factors we construct tasks for is thus $F = {f in PP : f < p)$
 For $p=113$, this yields 29 parallel tasks, one for each prime less than $p$.
 Each task predicts a remainder in the range $[0, f-1]$.
 This means smaller primes like 2 and 3 require binary and ternary classification, respectively, while the largest prime less than $p$, 109, requires predictions across 109 classes.
 The tasks thus naturally vary challenged: predicting $mod 2$ requires distinguishing odd from even numbers (which in binary amounts to looking at the last bit), while predicting $mod 109$ involves making a selection between many relatively similar classes.
 From an information-theoretical perspective, the expected cross entropy for an $n$-class problem is $ln(n)$, which has implications for the construction of the loss function, further discussed in @training.